-SZA [m] Move data memory to ACC, skip if zero
+SZA [m] Move data memory to , skip if 0

 Description The contents of the specified data memory are copied to the accumulator.
-If the contents is zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction
+If the contents is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).

-(one cycle).